Blog · Apr 24, 2026

 Will Active Now drain my battery during long meeting days?

 No. Active Now is designed to be extremely lightweight.
-It's a native macOS app that uses minimal system resources, and because of its intelligent activity detection, it only engages when needed.
-You can run it all day during meetings without noticing any impact on battery life or performance.
+It's a native macOS app that uses minimal system resources and performs no heavy processing.
+You can run it all day during meetings without noticing any impact on performance.

 Can I turn Active Now on for specific meetings and off for others?